 I met her as she was among a group of friends with my second son while he was still studying.
-I was very attracted to her because she seemed much more mature than what is normal for being 22 years of age.
+I was very attracted to her because she seemed much more mature than what is typical for being 22 years of age.

 She made a long list of these bills and phoned up the creditors one by one and asked if they could postpone the due payment for her friend, who had run into trouble.
-This friend came to his legs again and I started to do things with Stephanie when it was possible.
+This friend came to his legs again, and I started to do things with Stephanie when it was possible.
 We would meet at a café for a talk or go to cultural events like classical concerts or art museums.
-In this she also differs from many young people as she has a genuine interest in art.
+In this, she also differs from many young people as she has a genuine interest in art.

-I got small hints about her background the first years, but only after four or five years a clear picture took form.
+I got small hints about her background during the first years, but only after four or five years, a clear picture took form.
 Stephanie was made curious as I told her about my experience from my professional job as a health visitor, that the way we understand our background influences our ability to become good parents later.

 Stephanie’s mother had always been very moody.
 Her temper changed very quickly even long before she got her one and only baby at twenty-three years’ of age.
 Stephanie’s father and her mother had been a couple even from their teens and had lived together from that time.
 When the baby was born Stephanie’s father